MIT Orientation Handout

 There will be absolutely no food or drinks allowed in the computer labs/classrooms on campus.
 This includes candy, chips, water, sodas, etc. If a student is caught with these items, they may be asked to leave the lab/classroom.

 The Medical Information Technology Capstone Internship course (MIT 295) is completed during the student’s last semester of study (fall or spring semester—MIT 295 is not offered in the summer).
-Elizabethtown Community & Technical College students must meet with their advisor during advance registration in the fall or spring semester prior to the semester in which they wish to take MIT 295.
+Elizabethtown Community & Technical College students must meet with their advisor during priority registration in the fall or spring semester prior to the semester in which they wish to take MIT 295.
 This is essential in order to determine enrollment eligibility and allow time for placement of the students.

 Students entering the MIT program need to realize that many of the positions where they will be completing their Internship or other employment positions may require a criminal background check, drug testing, a current immunization record, etc. It will generally be the student’s responsibility to take care of those and there may be associated fees.